 As I shifted my gaze between east and west for photo possibilities, I had to do a double take.
 I saw what I thought was a large Indian male sitting on rock slab about 150 yards up slope.
 I almost missed my sunset picture looking at him.
 I waved just to be safe, but decided he was just shadows.
 When I turned back there was not even a shadow to wave to.

 Dark was closing in, and it was getting a little cool.
 I decided to go inside the tent and read the articles I had brought while waiting for moonrise.
 Under the dull light of my candle lantern I read two stories about Yaquitepec from old editions of Desert Magazine.
-I was just finishing a story South had written for the May, 1946 issue when the glow of the floating yellow moon shown through the roof of the tent.
+I was just finishing a story South had written for the May 1946 issue when the glow of the floating yellow moon shone through the roof of the tent.

 I scrambled to where I had set up the tripod and began snapping away.
 I pushed the play button on the recorder, then went back to shooting.
-When the prelude to "Night On Bald Mountain" began I jumped, and thought instantly of winged demons I carefully scanned the area with my flashlight before returning my attention to the camera.
+When the prelude to "Night On Bald Mountain" began I jumped, and thought instantly of winged demons.
+I carefully scanned the area with my flashlight before returning my attention to the camera.
 After taking dozens of pictures I decided it was time to relax a little.
 I had brought an ounce of brandy with me, so I mixed up a watered-down nightcap in my Sierra Cup.
-I lifted it toward the moon and offered a toast: "To Modest, Marshal, the Moon and Me."
+I lifted it toward the moon and offered a toast: "To Modest, Marshal, the Moon and Me".

 I decided to go back inside and finish the article I had been reading.
 I rewound the tape and played the song again.
 At 10:30 I was ready to turn in, tired but content.
 I lay back and closed my eyes -- the wind sounded like surf.
 I was about to drift away when I heard what sounded like the closing of a wooden door.
 "That's weird," I thought.
 "There aren't any doors left on the house ... must be the wind."
 A few moments later I heard the faint, soft sound of a woman's voice coming from the east side of the tent.
 I heard other voices on the west side, near the house.
 The tones were normal, as if in casual conversation, but there were no words, or anything that resembled a language.
 There was nothing frightening about the voices, but I would hear them once again before the night was over.
 I was able to convince myself that it had all been the wind and my imagination, and rolled over to go back to sleep.

-The roof is made up of 6 wedge-shaped panels whose pointed tips meet at a small triangular panel.
+The roof of my tent is made up of six wedge-shaped panels whose pointed tips meet at a small triangular panel.
 The wedges alternate between black and white.
 In the center of the triangle two bright stars shone through like eyes.
 The driving wind had caused two of the black panels to flap like wings.
 The hideous hovering beast was none other than the evil Chernabog, from Fantasia!
 Greatly relieved at having unmasked him, I had no trouble convincing myself that all of the strange things I had seen and heard had been the products of my overactive imagination.
 With that I was able to drop off into a deep and grateful sleep.

 When I awoke the moon was still high and bright in the west.
 I got up just in time to take some pictures of the new morning sun as it broke over the mountain.
 I set the camera up in the house and shot through the east window frame.
-I smiled as I thought of all the beautiful sunrises the South's must have seen through that same window.
+I smiled as I thought of all the beautiful sunrises the Souths must have seen through that same window.
 Morning at Yaquitepec was glorious, and I was glad to be there.

 I played the tape again as I packed up.
 In the warmth and light of the morning the song seemed benign, even beautiful in parts.
 It had moods and a full range of emotions, as did Ghost Mountain itself.
 There were no ghosts this morning -- perhaps there had been none the night before.
 No matter.
 There was another kind of story there.
 I read the words of Marshal South once again: